-- 3 With effect from 1st May 2009, all existing staff involved in EPPs must have a statement from the occupational health service confirming that they are non-infectious for and immune to Hepatitis B. If such a statement cannot be provided, any such individual will not be allowed to perform EPPs. - 4 In circumstances where an employee is identified as being infectious with a blood borne virus, the process set out in Appendix 1 will be initiated.
+With effect from 1st.
+May 2009, all existing staff involved in EPPs must have a health clearance statement from the occupational health service confirming that they are not infectious for Hepatitis B. If such a statement cannot be provided, any such individual will not be allowed to perform EPPs.

+In circumstances where an employee is identified as being infectious with a blood borne virus, the process set out in Appendix 1 will be initiated.
 The purpose of this arrangement is to support and accommodate an employee who has been diagnosed as being infectious by seeking to offer redeployment, retraining or other support, as appropriate, in agreement with the individual.

-5 Risk Management and Infection Control
+Risk Management and Infection Control